d-exclaimation/attendance/documents/overview.md

 ## Client

 The client will be built with `React` (SPA).
 It will be using `Tailwind` and `AtlasKit` to make the components.
-To connect to the GraphQL API, I will be using `urql` instead of `apollo-client`, because I thought it will be easier to use for something minimal which is what I am using (will be considering migrating to `apollo-client` when I need more features).
+To connect to the GraphQL API, I will be using `React-Query` instead of `apollo-client`, because I thought it will be easier to use for something minimal which is what I am using (will be considering migrating to `apollo-client` when I need more features).

 | Name     | Usage                           | Reason                                                           |
 | -------- | ------------------------------- | ---------------------------------------------------------------- |